cloud-agnost/agnost-gitops/README.md

 ## Want to Contribute

-See [CONTRIBUTING.md](https://github.com/cloud-agnost/agnost-gitops/blob/main/CONTRIBUTING.md) for an overview of our processes
+See [CONTRIBUTING.md](https://github.com/cloud-agnost/agnost-gitops/blob/main/CONTRIBUTING.md) for an overview of our processes.

 If you are looking for support, enter an issue or join our [Join our Discord channel](https://discord.gg/5NhssWVm).